zjxdiu/streamsim/README.md

 **Solution:** Switch to https in your web server software, or use localhost / 127.0.0.1.
 If you have further issue with browser rejected mixed content, enable insecure content for this website in your browser's settings.

-3. Emotes are surrounded by \[brackets]
+3. \[Solved] Emotes are surrounded by \[brackets]

-Known issue as I tried to change the format of emotes but didn't write the regex correctly.
-Should be fixed later on.
+Known issue as I tried to change the format of emotes but didn't write the regex correctly. ~~Should be fixed later on.~~ Fixed!
+No more brackets around emotes.

 4. I have a somewhat decent GPU, how about using local model?

 I use [LM studio](https://lmstudio.ai/) as backend API service and LLM inference.
 This software is designed to be easy-to-use, making it good for starter.

 As for models, since AI is developing in fast pace, definitely check out hugging face for latest model.
 But for now, `Qwen/Qwen2.5-VL-7B-Instruct` and `google/gemma-3-4b-it` with Q5_K_M quantization seems to work well enough for my RTX 4060 8GB (still not very good, but if you have better GPU you can use larger models).
+Model smaller than 4B will likely produce really bad result.

+UPDATED: I got a new 16GB GPU now so more testing.
+New model Qwen3-VL-8B-Instruct is kinda decent, but doesn't seems to behave good enough with English.
+My next target is gemma-3-12b, since the 4b one did somewhat okay, I expect it to be one of the best models for low VRAM model that also provides fast speed.
+(I really like MoE though, they are so much faster than dense model, but at scale this small I don't expect to see a MoE that's as good as dense.)

 Keep in mind that inference speed is **really** important here.
 If it can't keep up, first try some speed hacks and tricks, then consider using smaller model, or set "AI Check Interval" to a larger value.